SeanZhang215/saboteurGame/V2/README.md

 The start scene is `IntroMenu` file under `Assets/Scene/`.

 ## How to play and what parts of the level to observe technology requirements
 To start the game, go to the Start Menu and try to defeat the Non-Playable Character (NPC) while collecting the ore they throw on the bridge.
 Each ore you collect will be converted into a card, with an equal chance of getting either a Destroy card or a Build card.
 The Destroy card can be used to destroy the bridge, while the Build card can be used to construct a bridge.
-The card will affect the bridge randomly.
+The card will either have bridge underneath appear or make bridge disappear.
 Keep track of your available cards and, once a bridge is built, try to beat the NPC and reach the treasure bag before them.
 Remember whoever reaches the treasure bag first wins the game.
 Additionally, you can use the Destroy card to eliminate the bridge and defeat the NPC, thereby winning the game.

 ## Known problem areas
 Occasionally, certain enemies may become trapped in the game.